Strife88/Umnikov-Design/mockups/readme.txt

 /PC - all the pc pages files.
 PSD files, JPG files, in future [img] folder.

-/notebook - all the nootbook pages files.
+/notebook - all the notebook pages files.
 PSD files, JPG files, in future [img] folder.